In each of the Nodes of EIT Digital there is a physical Co-Location Centre where many activities are carried out.

 Our Co-location Centre is situated close to the heart of the city, in Infopark, which has a lively atmosphere and where the universities are co-located with their industrial partners - thus students have the opportunity to meet entrepreneurs, researchers and business partners, alike.

 The Eindhoven Co-Location Centre is located at the High Tech Campus Eindhoven, an R&D ecosystem of more than 90 companies and institutes, and more than 8,000 researchers, developers and entrepreneurs, who together are working on developing the technologies and products of tomorrow.

-The Helsinki Co-location Centre is situated in the TUAS-building in Aalto University campus in Otaniemi.
-This area is the main hub ICT in Finland, particularly prominent in software systems, telecommunications, and Internet services.
+The Helsinki Co-location Centre is situated on the Aalto University campus in the Open Innovation House.
+This area is the main ICT hub in Finland, particularly prominent in software systems, telecommunications, and Internet services.

 The London Co-Location Centre is located at Imperial West, Imperial College London's new 25 acre research and translation campus development in White City.
 The Co-Location Centre hosts meetings, workshops and flexible workspots for the beneft of its partners.
 It seeks to grow into a hotspot of ICT innovation, attracting talents and investments to create new businesses, jobs, and societal impacts.